morsecodemedia/morsecodemirror-screensaver/README.md

 This screensaver module is a Vue component meant for the morsecodemirror smart mirror project.

+## Contributing

+If you'd like to contribute, please fork the repository and use a feature branch.
+Pull requests are warmly welcomed.

 ## Licensing

 The code in this project is licensed under MIT license with the exception of